danielscherzer/AutoUpdateViaGitHubRelease/README.md

 	{
 		var installer = Path.Combine(tempDir, UpdateTools.DownloadExtractInstallerToAsync(tempDir).Result);
 		var destinationDir = Path.GetDirectoryName(assembly.Location);
-		UpdateTools.InstallAsync(installer, updateArchive, destinationDir); // don't wait for install to finish!
+		UpdateTools.StartInstall(installer, updateArchive, destinationDir); // don't wait for install process to finish in windows!
+The applications needs to be closed befroe it can be updated.
-		//your application should close right after starting install Environment.Exit(0);
+		// Your application should close right after starting install Environment.Exit(0);
 	}
 }